cloudfoundry/diego-design-notes/api/tasks.md

 > The `RESOLVING` state exists to ensure that the `completion_callback_url` is initially called at most once per Task.

 > There are a variety of timeouts associated with the `PENDING` and `CLAIMED` states.
 It is possible for a Task to jump directly from `PENDING` or `CLAIMED` to `COMPLETED` (and `failed`) if any of these timeouts expire.
 If you would like to impose a time limit on how long the Task is allowed to run you can use a `TimeoutAction`.

+## Cancelling Tasks

+Diego supports cancelling inflight tasks.
+More documentation on this is available [here](cancel_tasks.md).

 [back](README.md)